arkency/posts/posts/2014-08-19-concurrent-patterns-in-rubymotion.md

 **`.main.sync`** - it's actually equivalent to regular execution.
 May be helpful to run from inside of background queue.

-**`.main.async`** - schedule block to run as soon as possible in UI thred and go on immediately to the next lines.
+**`.main.async`** - schedule block to run as soon as possible in UI thread and go on immediately to the next lines.

 When can this be helpful?
 All view changes have to be done in the main thread.
 In the other case you may receive something like:

 ```
+#!bash
 Tried to obtain the web lock from a thread other than the main thread or the web thread.
 This may be a result of calling to UIKit from a secondary thread.
 Crashing now..